 Ring lights are a very special kind of one light arrangement.
 They can come as a solid light, but for the purpose of this tutorial, I have arranged my Spekular kit to mimic the effect of a ring light.

 Ring lights expose every part of the subject while still separating them from the background.
 The subject’s eyes will have a ring catch light, which has been made immensely popular in recent times.

 Though ring lights are used on human portraits most often, they’ve began rising in popularity for animal photography.
 There are two key ways you can set up ring lights:

-Place the ring light directly in front of your subject and shoot through the light’s centre.
-The subject’s head should be nicely centred with the empty space in the middle of the ring light.
+Place the ring light directly in front of your subject and shoot through the light’s center.
+The subject’s head should be nicely centered with the empty space in the middle of the ring light.

 How the eyes show the catch light will depend on the distance of the ring light from the eyes.
 Do keep in mind that ring lights are very bright and can be harsh and uncomfortable for some animals, so ensure that their comfort is top priority.